HKU-BAL/Clair3-RNA/README.md

   --samtools SAMTOOLS   Absolute path of samtools, samtools version >= 1.10 is required.
   --parallel PARALLEL   Absolute path of parallel, parallel >= 20191122 is required.
   --min_mq MIN_MQ       Minimal mapping quality required for an alignment to be considered.
 Default: 5.
-  --tag_variant_using_readiportal
-                        Tag variants uisng REDIportal dataset, If set, variants in the readiportal dataset will be marked as "RNAEditing".
-Default: disable.
-  --readiportal_database_filter_tag READIPORTAL_DATABASE_FILTER_TAG
-                        Use only editing sites with these tags in the readiportal dataset, split by ":" for multiple tags.
-Default: using sites supported by two or more sources - "A,D:A,R:A,R,D".
-  --readiportal_reference_genome_version READIPORTAL_REFERENCE_GENOME_VERSION
-                        Select the reference genome version in the readiportal dataset.
-Possible options: {grch38, grch37}.
-Default: "grch38".
 ```

 #### Call variants in one or mutiple chromosomes using the `-C/--ctg_name` parameter